 For tuition and accommodation fees please visit www.thecollege.co.uk/international/courses/tuition-fees and our International Operations team can offer you advice and guidance before and during your studies.

-The following units are covered on this course:
+The following units are studied in the first year on this course:

 The following units are covered in the second year on this course:

-- Marketing Travel and Tourism Products and Services
+- Recruitment and Selection in Travel and Tourism

 More about the course

 There is a very high level of support for this study programme.
 Every student will have regular frequent contact with an academic tutor and a personal development tutor who will support and guide you through your study programme, ensuring your success.
 This study programme provides a number of opportunities to experience the dynamic travel and tourism industry at first hand through educational visits, visiting speakers, and the practical experience of our team of lecturers, all of whom have had many years working in various aspects of the Tourism industry.